rust-lang/book/second-edition/src/ch04-03-slices.md

 This is similar to taking a reference to the whole `String` but with the extra `[0..5]` bit.
 Rather than a reference to the entire `String`, it’s a reference to a portion of the `String`.
+The `start..end` syntax is a range that begins at `start` and continues up to, but not including, `end`.

-We create slices with a range of `[starting_index..ending_index]`, where `starting_index` is the first position included in the slice and `ending_index` is the one more than the last position included in the slice.
-Internally, the slice data structure actually stores the starting position and the length of the slice, which corresponds to `starting_index` minus `ending_index`.
+We can create slices using a range within brackets by specifying `[starting_index..ending_index]`, where `starting_index` is the first position included in the slice and `ending_index` is one more than the last position included in the slice.
+Internally, the slice data structure stores the starting position and the length of the slice, which corresponds to `ending_index` minus `starting_index`.
 So in the case of `let world = &s[6..11];`, `world` would be a slice that contains a pointer to the 6th byte of `s` and a length value of 5.

 Figure 4-12 shows this in a diagram.